jehb/awesome-interactive-maps/README.md

 # Awesome interactive maps
 A curated list of resources for interactive map developers.
 This collection focuses primarily on front-end tools and libraries based on JavaScript, HTML, CSS, and similar web technologies.

+Please see CONTRIBUTING.md to learn how you can help improve this list.
+No closed sourced tools or libraries, please.

 Two other lists, one for server-side resources, and another for desktop GIS tools, are forthcoming.

 ## Core libraries